Skip to content

 Schengen Visa Photo Size: Exact Dimensions & Requirements

-This guide covers every specification your Schengen visa photo must meet, including the exact pixel dimensions for digital submissions, ICAO compliance rules, and the country-specific quirks that trip people up.
+This guide covers every specification your Schengen visa photo must meet, including the exact pixel dimensions for digital submissions, ICAO compliance rules, the new EU Visa Application Platform, and the consulate-specific quirks that trip people up.

 Schengen Visa Photo Specifications at a Glance